Under $25 scores: The Skullcandy Dime 2 wireless earbuds get all the basics right | CNN Underscored

 I’m almost always wearing headphones of some kind.
 At home, I’m usually wearing a pair of over-ear headphones.
 On the go, I’ll usually have a pair of one of the best wireless earbuds.
 And when I travel, I take both.

-If you're looking to spend less than $25 on a pair of wireless earbuds, the Skullcandy Dime 2's good sound quality, attractive design and handy Tile compatibility make it well worth it.
+If you're looking to spend less than $25 on a pair of wireless earbuds, the Skullcandy Dime 2's good sound quality, attractive design and handy Tile compatibility make them well worth it.

 How I found the Skullcandy Dime 2 wireless earbuds